department-of-veterans-affairs/va.gov-team/products/health-care/1095b-tax-form/research/uat/conversation-guide.md

 ## Intro - 5 minutes

 Thanks for joining us today!
 My name is [NAME] and I also have some colleagues on the line observing and taking notes.
-Today we're going to talk about [description of your project].
+Today we're going to talk about an IRS form called the 1095-B. The 1095-B form provides information about health coverage for some or all months of the year.
+If you get health coverage through Veterans Affairs, you'll receive a 1095-B. Currently, you probably receive a paper copy of this form at the end of the year.

 Before we start, a few things I want to mention:

-- **This entire session should take about [time].** I want to be sure not to keep you much longer, so I may occasionally prompt you with the next question or topic.
+- **This entire session should take less than 30 minutes.** I want to be sure not to keep you much longer, so I may occasionally prompt you with the next question or topic.
 - **In this session, we want to hear your honest opinions.** We are not testing your ability.
 We just want to improve these tools to better meet Veteran's needs.
 I will not be offended by any opinions you express, and I welcome your feedback.
-- [IF APPROPRIATE:] **You'll be interacting with a prototypes and a demo tool.** This is a demo tool that may not function exactly the way you expect.
-Some areas of the prototype will be clickable, and some will not.
-Since it's a demo, none of your actions will affect your actual VA information or benefits.
 - **If for any reason and at any time you want to stop the session, please let me know.**
 - **Are you comfortable if I record my screen and audio as we talk today?** We use the recordings to confirm that we have captured your opinions accurately.
 The recordings are destroyed after we complete analysis, and none of your comments will be attributed to you directly.
     - If yes: **Once I start recording, I am going to confirm that you are ok with me recording this session once more.**